Demoscopy

 No hay anuncios

-The "no" vote for independence remains the majority at 55.6%, although it has dropped one percentage point compared to a year ago.
-Support for independence thus stands at 38%.
-The poll confirms that Aliança Catalana voters are the least in favor of independence among the pro-independence parties.
-Only 56% of voters in Orriols declare themselves pro-independence, while 44% would support remaining in Spain.
-Esquerra voters are the next least in favor of independence compared to Aliança Catalana: 67.8% declare themselves pro-independence.
-This is the electorate that has changed its opinion the most compared to 2018: back then, those who wanted independence represented 83.6%.
+Esquerra voters are the least likely to support independence compared to Aliança Catalana: 67.8% of them declare themselves pro-independence.
+This electorate has seen the greatest shift in opinion since 2018, when 83.6% supported independence.
 CUP voters have the highest percentage of support for an independent state (86.5%), although this support has also declined compared to 2018 (92.6%).
-Something similar is happening among Junts voters, where 85.3% declare themselves pro-independence, a lower percentage than the 90.6% in 2018.
+A similar trend is observed among Junts voters, where 85.3% declare themselves pro-independence, a lower percentage than the 90.6% in 2018.

 Cargando